Counting rational points on a Grassmannian: Division into two parts

 \begin{lemma} Let $\Lambda \in \R^d$ be a lattice of rank $d$, and $t \in \R^d$.
 Temporarily denote by $N(r)$ the number of points $v \in \Lambda + t$ with $\|v\| \leq r$.
 Then

-where the implicit constant depends on $d$ only. \end{lemma} \begin{proof} This is Lemma 2 in \cite{Sch} for an affine lattice.
-The proof is almost exactly the same, which we reproduce here for completeness.
+where the implicit constant depends on $d$ only. \end{lemma} \begin{proof} This is Lemma 2 in \cite{Sch} generalized to an affine lattice, and is also a special case of Theorem 5.4 in \cite{Wid}.
+We provide a proof here for completeness.

 We proceed by induction on $d$.
 The base case $d=1$ is clear.
 Now assume the lemma for $d-1$.
 By adjusting $\det \Lambda$, we may assume $r = 1$.

 First consider the case $\lambda_d \leq 1$.
 Let $x_i \in \Lambda$, $i \in \{1, \ldots, d\}$, be a vector with $\|x_i\| = \lambda_i$, and consider the parallelepiped spanned by $x_1, \ldots, x_d$.
 Its diameter is $\leq \lambda_1 + \ldots + \lambda_d \leq d\lambda_d$, and it contains a fundamental parallelepiped $F$ of $\Lambda$, which also has diameter $\leq d\lambda_d$.